JosephineJohnson/rdss-archivematica-channel-adapter/README.md

 When set to a non-empty string, it's used as the AWS service endpoint, e.g.: `"http://127.0.0.1:4567"`.

+:heavy_minus_sign: `BROKER.KINESIS.ROLE_ARN`

+> Default: `""`

+When set to a non-empty string, it's used as the IAM IAM role that the Kinesis client assumes using STS.

 :heavy_minus_sign: `BROKER.KINESIS.TLS_DYNAMODB`

 > Default: `true`